Tech Tips for Money Fun

 Digit is an app that tracks and evaluates your spending habits to determine how much is available for savings.
 The app pulls amounts that seem to go unnoticed into a savings account, called “Rainy Day” making automatic withdrawals from your bank’s checking account into a savings account.

-By Clarity Money
+Clarity Money and Marcus

 Clarity Money is a free app to help you save money, plan your budget, track your spending and expenses, keep a watch on your credit score, and manage all of your linked accounts in one easy place.